workadventure/workadventure/docs/maps/editor/entry-exit.md

     </div>
 </div>

-Note: This would be a nice place to document the "invite" feature.
+Note: If you want to create a link to share this map to other user, you can use the [invite feature](../invite.md).